Using Money and Credit Cards in Europe

 European Union

 The Euro (€) is the sole currency of the European Union member states (Austria, Belgium, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, The Netherlands, Portugal and Spain).
-U.S. dollars are not widely accepted in Europe, but you can exchange U.S. currency at banks, exchange booths, and airports.
-We visit very few places with ATMs on tour, so we strongly recommended you arrive with the proper currency.
+U.S. dollars are not widely accepted in Europe, so we recommend ordering Euros from your local bank ahead of time.
+You can exchange your currency at banks, exchange booths and airports.

 Czech Republic

 The Czech Crown (CZK) is the official currency of the Czech Republic.
-Although part of the European Union, Euros are not widely accepted.
+However, part of the European Union, Euros are still not widely accepted.
 U.S. currency is not typically accepted at most shops and restaurants, but you can exchange currency at banks, exchange booths and airports.
-Visa and MasterCard are widely accepted.
+Visa and MasterCard are usually accepted.

 Switzerland